If your child needs a tooth extracted, don’t worry, it is one of the most common pediatric dentistry procedures for children.

 At The Dental Anesthesia Center, we understand that children, like adults, face anxiety when going to the dentist.
 This is especially true of tooth extraction.

-When you and your child come in for your appointment, Dr. Hoffmann, Dr. Thoms, or Dr. Daugherty will work with you to decide which option is the best for your child, depending on their anxiety level and cooperation.
+When you and your child come in for your appointment, Dr. Hoffmann, Dr. Thoms, or Dr. Behl will work with you to decide which option is the best for your child, depending on their anxiety level and cooperation.
 We look forward to meeting you!

 Call Us Today